Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Benchmark results

 \section{Benchmark results}

-We first use a $\sqrt{2}\times\sqrt{2}$ unit cell with four local tensors $T$ ($n=1$) with the virtual bond dimension $D=4$ form the tensors and set the time interval $\delta\tau=0.02J^{-1}$.
-The comparison between the PESS results of the Heisenberg interaction on the checkerboard lattice and previous results from other methods are listed in Table~\ref{tb:compare} at different $J_1$ and $J_2$.
+We first use a $\sqrt{2}\times\sqrt{2}$ unit cell with four local tensors $T$ ($n=1$) with different virtual bond dimension $D$ form the tensors and set the time interval $\delta\tau=0.02J^{-1}$.
+The comparison between the PESS results (with and without FU) of the Heisenberg interaction on the checkerboard lattice and previous results from other methods are listed in Table~\ref{tb:compare} at different $J_1$ and $J_2$.

-At $J_1=1,J_2=0$, the model reduces to a 2D Heisenberg model, the result of ground state energy at $D=4$ in our PESS calculation is already consistent with the Density Matrix Renormalization Group (DMRG)~\cite{Stoudenmire2012} and Monte Carlo (MC)~\cite{Sandvik1997} extrapolated results, and better than the results from many other methods~\cite{RMP1991}.
-At $J_2/J_1=2$, The ground state energy of the nearly degenerate bond-centered charge correlated (BCC) and site-centered charge correlated (SCC) states obtained by PESS is lower than the energy of the stripe ordered phase from iPEPS calculation~\cite{PEPS2011}.
+At $J_1=1,J_2=0$, the model reduces to a 2D Heisenberg model, the ground state energy at $D=4$ in our PESS calculation is already consistent with the Density Matrix Renormalization Group (DMRG)~\cite{Stoudenmire2012s} and Monte Carlo (MC)~\cite{Sandvik1997s} extrapolated results up to $10^{-3}$, and better than the results from many other methods~\cite{RMP1991s}.
+Either using FU or simply increasing $D$ can improve the PESS calculation to convergent results consistent with DMRG or MC results up to $10^{-4}$.
+At $J_2/J_1=2$, The ground state energy of the nearly degenerate bond-centered charge correlated (BCC) and site-centered charge correlated (SCC) states obtained by PESS is lower than the energy of the stripe ordered phase from iPEPS calculation~\cite{PEPS2011s}.
+Either using FU or increasing $D$ gives lower ground state energies.
 At $J_1=0, J_2=1$, the checkerboard model is decoupled into independent 1D chains in two different directions.
-The result of PESS calculation is exactly the same with the infinite time-evolving block decimation (iTEBD)~\cite{TEBD} calculation with the same $D$ and already consistent with the exact result $-\ln(2)+1/4$. the equivalence between the PESS and the iTEBD is due to the reason that the simplex tensor $S$ recover the geometric structure of the checkerboard lattice.
-At $J_1=0$, the simplex tensor $S$ is the direct tensor product of two iTEBD Schmidt matrix $\lambda$ of the two independent directions:
+The results from PESS calculation are exactly the same with those from the infinite time-evolving block decimation (iTEBD)~\cite{TEBDs} calculation with the same $D$, i.e., the average energies are $-0.4410$, $-0.4425$, and $-0.4427$ for $D=4,6$, and 8, respectively, which is already consistent with the exact result $-\ln(2)+1/4$. the equivalence between the PESS and the iTEBD is due to the reason that the simplex tensor $S$ recover the geometric structure of the checkerboard lattice.
+At $J_1=0$, the simplex tensor $S$ is a direct tensor product of two iTEBD Schmidt matrices $\lambda$ of the two independent directions:

 where $S'_{ij,kl}$ is the reshaped matrix form of the simplex tensor $S_{ijkl}$.
 Thus the simplex tensor can be constructed by two independent Schmidt matrices perpendicular with each other.